 I've recently started taking acting classes, participating in acting workshops, and exploring ways to make a difference in the community through theater.
 I'm a natural goofball, so doing comedy improv comes pretty naturally to me, but more dramatic acting is definitely a challenge.

-I think that acting is a great way to learn more about yourself and to gain empathy for others—when you're putting yourself into someone else's world, it becomes easier to put yourself in their shoes (so to speak).
+I think that acting is a great way to learn more about yourself and to gain empathy for others.
+When you're putting yourself into someone else's world, it becomes easier to put yourself in their shoes.